Non-neoplastic

 – Fibroepithelial polyp

-– High-grade squamous intraepithelial lesion (AIN 2)
+– High-grade squamous intraepithelial lesion (HSIL, AIN 2)

-– High-grade squamous intraepithelial lesion (AIN 3)
+– High-grade squamous intraepithelial lesion (HSIL, AIN 3)

 – Invasive squamous cell carcinoma